 A few preachers have answered those 4 questions with a plain "No"; others, for some reason, have not answered at all.
 One reason given, is, "Brethren are not interested in getting involved in a local situation;" but the following questions from different states prove those 4 questions involve more than "a local situation."
 Questions like these seem to have caused some preachers to accept more reasons for a divorce and second marriage by Christians than the exception given by Jesus in Mt.
-5:32; 19:9; so study the following questions given me and the are vers carefully.
-Then, if my answers are wrong, correct me for I am fighting no person, but I am fighting the divorcing and remarriage of Christians for any reason other than the exception given by Jesus in Mt.
+5:32; 19:9; so study the following questions given me and the ascert me for I am fighting no person, but I am fighting the divorcing and remarriage of Christians for any reason other than the exception given by Jesus in Mt.
 5:32; 19:9.